reactjs/react.dev/content/docs/jsx-in-depth.md

 Capitalized types indicate that the JSX tag is referring to a React component.
 These tags get compiled into a direct reference to the named variable, so if you use the JSX `<Foo />` expression, `Foo` must be in scope.

-### React Must Be in Scope {#react-must-be-in-scope}
+### New JSX Transform {#new-jsx-transform}

-Since JSX compiles into calls to `React.createElement`, the `React` library must also always be in scope from your JSX code.
+Since JSX compiles into calls to `React.createElement`, the `React` library had to be in scope from your JSX code.

+With the [new JSX transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) introduced in React 17 RC, you can now use JSX without importing `React`.
+This upgrade does not change the JSX syntax and is not required.
+The old JSX transform will keep working as usual.

+We’ve also backported support for new JSX transform to React 16.14.0, React 15.7.0, and React 0.14.10.
+You can find the upgrade instructions for different tools [here](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html#how-to-upgrade-to-the-new-jsx-transform).

-For example, both of the imports are necessary in this code, even though `React` and `CustomButton` are not directly referenced from JavaScript:
+For example, the `React` import in this code is not necessary with the new JSX transform, even though we are using JSX:

 ```js{1,2,5}
 import React from 'react';